bbauska/UC-Davis-JS-Basics/readme.md

 I could also do **querySelector**.
 But if I use this one, then I would pass in **#special**.
 You see the difference there?
 This is the newer method, and it uses the **CSS syntax** to get to that element.
 But this will work just the same.
-If I go back and refresh this page, you\'ll see it\'ll do exactly the same thing.
-It\'ll get my new paragraph and put it in there.
+If I go back and refresh this page, you&apos;ll see it&apos;ll do exactly the same thing.
+It&apos;ll get my new paragraph and put it in there.
 So you could use whichever document method you want.
 Once you get that element, then you can use your element properties to affect the element here.